-In organizing a direct examination, the prosecutor should first introduce and accredit the witness - that is, the prosecutor should ask questions that will help the fact finder understand how the witness knows what they know and why the fact finder should believe the witness.
+In organizing a direct examination, the prosecutor should first introduce and accredit the witness - that is, the prosecutor should ask questions that will help the judge and/or jury understand how the witness knows what they know and why the judge and/or jury should believe the witness.
 Next, the prosecutor should ask relevant questions to set the scene.
 The prosecutor can then proceed to the core aspect of the direct examination, in which the witness describes the actions that occurred.
 Questions should typically follow the chronological order of events.
 It may be helpful to think about the direct examination as a story that is split into different chapters; each set of questions should have its own title or heading, and the prosecutor should use transitions between each.
 For example: